ArendPeter/JavaGuide/mydoc/mydoc_getting_started.md

 	. mydoc_3_multibuild_web.sh
 	```

-	The themes build in the `../doc_outputs/mydoc/mydoc_designers` and `../doc_outputs/mydoc/mydoc_writers` folders.
+	The themes build in the `../doc_outputs/mydoc/mydoc_programmers` and `../doc_outputs/mydoc/mydoc_writers` folders.
 Browse to these directories to view the output.

-	Open the writers and designers folders and click the index.html file.
+	Open the writers and programmers folders and click the index.html file.
 The themes should launch and appear similar to their appearance in the preview folder.
 This is because the themes are built using a relative link structure, so you can move the theme to any folder you want without breaking the links.

     If the theme builds both outputs successfully, great.
 You can move on to the other sections.
 If you run into errors building the themes, solve them before moving on.
 See {{site.data.mydoc.mydoc_urls.mydoc_troubleshooting.link}} for more information.